Trying to express complex thoughts in simple English … is demanding, challenging and takes time.

 There’s been a lot of fuss over the past week about whether it’s appropriate to assess children’s knowledge of grammar at the end of Key Stage 2.
 Various commentators even seem to take a perverse pride in their lack of knowledge boasting that ignorance hasn’t held them back.
 But amidst all the confusion and vitriol, some people have been asking why, if grammatical knowledge is so important, most people seem to manage without it.
 This is a reasonable question, and one worth answering.

 There are no words, no punctuation, no paragraphs: just characters.
 Oh, and the were no pages, so you had to unroll your papyrus and, if you wanted to read what it said, you had to start at the beginning and work your way, painstakingly, right to the end.
-This makes a certain kind of sense.
-In order to make the task of reading less laborious, we’ve systematically improved it over the centuries until now we have commas, page numbers, indexes and hyperlinks.
+On a naive level, this makes a certain kind of sense.
+But, in order to make the task of reading less laborious, we’ve systematically improved it over the centuries until now we have commas, page numbers, indexes and hyperlinks.

 None of this is acquired naturally.
 Nobody, no matter how smart, just picks up spelling and punctuation without being instructed.
-In spoken language it’s obvious from the context where pauses and are meant to be and emphasis is meant to be placed.
+In spoken language it’s obvious from the context where pauses are and where emphasis is placed.
 In written language it really isn’t.
 Grammar, at heart, is the difference between knowing your shit and knowing you’re shit.

 Because writing is so much harder to understand than speech, we all need a certain amount of teaching in order to be able to do it.
 But does that mean we need to be taught what a fronted adverbial or a coordinating conjunction is?
 Maybe, maybe not.
 Clearly, once you’ve been taught the basics, you can read and write.
 With practice you acquire a feel for where a comma or full stop should go.
 So, why the need the learn the meta-language of grammar?